sfall-team/sfall/artifacts/scripting/compiler/sslc_readme.md

     variable tile;
     tile := tile_num(dude_obj);
     ```
-  __NOTE:__ if your expression starts with a constant (eg. `2 + 2`), enclose it in parentheses, otherwise compiler will be confused and give you errors.
+  __NOTE:__ If your expression starts with a constant (eg. `2 + 2`), enclose it in parentheses, otherwise compiler will be confused and give you errors.

 - Hexadecimal numerical constants: Simply prefix a number with `0x` to create a hexadecimal.
 The numbers 0 to 9 and A-F are allowed in the number.
 The number may not have a decimal point.
   - new: